What Is an AA Sponsor: A Guide to Support and Sobriety

 An AA sponsor will not:

-• Offer professional services such as counseling, medical, or legal services
+• Offer professional services such as counseling, medical advice, or legal services

 The Role of a Sponsee

-When going through recovery, the sponsee plays a very active role through the process.
-When you have a sponsor, it is essential to respect their time and participate in meetings and processes as much as possible.
+When going through recovery, the sponsee plays an active and committed role in the process.
+When you have a sponsor, it is essential to respect their time and participate fully in meetings and step work.
 A sponsee should:

-• Set boundaries with your sponsor, such as determining the best time to talk or respecting their preferred method of communication
+• Set clear boundaries with your sponsor — determine the best times to talk and respect their preferred method of communication

 Finding an AA Sponsor

 Choosing a sponsor is a significant yet informal step when working through recovery.
-You should look for an AA Sponsor who:
+According to AA's own guidelines, you should look for a sponsor who:

-• Has been sober for over a year
+• Has been continuously sober for at least one year

-• Is the same gender or gender identity as you, if possible
+• Is the same gender or gender identity as you, when possible

-No, it is never too late to find an AA Sponsor to walk alongside the journey of sobriety with you.
-Oftentimes, finding a sponsor can be the missing piece of the puzzle when it comes to making continued progress through the sobriety journey.
-Having a sponsor takes recovery a step further and makes a difference in your recovery process.
+No — it is never too late to find an AA sponsor to walk alongside you on the journey of sobriety.
+Oftentimes, finding a sponsor can be the missing piece when it comes to making continued progress.
+Having a sponsor takes recovery a step further by providing structured, one-on-one guidance that group meetings alone cannot offer.

 If you are at a point in your sobriety journey where you are looking for alternative methods of support or are looking for a secular sobriety program, Clear Steps Recovery can help.
-We offer various services, including our Health Realization Programs, which can serve as an alternative to the AA program.
-Check out our website to learn more.
+We offer various services including our Health Realization Programs, which can serve as an evidence-based alternative to the traditional AA program.

 Becoming an AA Sponsor

 If you have been in recovery for over a year, made your way through the Twelve Steps, and want to help other AA members in their recovery journey, you may be considering becoming a sponsor.
-There is no formal sign-up, but you can let AA leaders know about your interest in mentoring others through AA if you are ready to take the next step of sponsorship.
+There is no formal application process — you can let AA group leaders know about your interest in mentoring others and make yourself available to newcomers who are seeking guidance.

 The Many Benefits of Sponsorship